Freedom from per-seat pricing, finally

 A few things happen when pricing stops gating headcount.

 The product gets used by everyone.
-The hostess in her first week is in the Space on day one — Joby walks her through the opening checklist, Wiki has the floor map, the action board shows her shift handoff.
-None of that costs the owner anything more than the flat $79 monthly rate he was already paying.
+The new designer, the first-week hostess, the contractor, the volunteer coordinator: they can be in the Space on day one.
+Joby, the AI that’s free in every Space, walks them through the checklist, Wiki has the floor map or launch notes, the action board shows the handoff.
+None of that costs the owner anything more than the flat rate he was already paying.

 Onboarding gets faster.
-When the marginal cost of inviting someone is zero, you invite them on day one, not at the ninety-day mark.
+When inviting someone is not another line item, you invite them on day one, not at the ninety-day mark.
 The team’s collective knowledge starts compounding the moment a person starts.

 Audit becomes possible.
 Every conversation, every decision, every action item lives in the workspace the business owns.
 When someone quits, you offboard them.
 When someone joins, you onboard them.
 The institutional memory stays with the company instead of walking out on a personal phone.